TeslaNeuro/Phase-Synchronizer/README.md

 Signal Processing: Synchronizing clock signals in digital electronics for better data integrity.

 ## Example Proof of Concept PCB Prototype Rev.A
+As you can probably tell this is a very rushed pcb layout but still functional LOL!
 ![image](https://github.com/user-attachments/assets/e3681b8a-cc53-40aa-9b98-96b481a9995d)

 ## License